XRPLF/rippled/README.md

 ## License

-Provided under the terms of the ISC License:
+`rippled` is provided under the terms of the ISC License:

+Copyright (c) 2012-2014 Ripple Labs Inc.

 Permission to use, copy, modify, and/or distribute this software for any purpose  with  or without fee is hereby granted, provided that the above